skulpt/skulpt/helloturtle.rst

     :nocanvas:

-    for friendName in ["Joe", "Amy", "Brad", "Angelina", "Zuki", "Thandi", "Paris"]: print("Hi " + friendName + ".
-Please come to my party on Saturday!")
+    for friendName in ["Joe", "Amy", "Brad", "Angelina", "Zuki", "Thandi", "Paris"]: print("Hi ", friendName, "  Please come to my party on Saturday!")

 Take a look at the output produced when you press the ``run`` button.
 There is one line printed for each friend.
 Here's how it works: